eliotcochrane/eliotcochrane.github.io/_posts/2023-10-11-volunteer-work.md

 ***

 The leaves are changing color and the nights are getting colder.
 The covers are starting to come out as the AC's are no longer needed and the covers for the bushes around the house are brought out to be checked and mended before being placed out for the season.
-It's fall and that means we are all getting ready for the winter season to begin.
+It's fall and that means we are all getting ready for winter to begin.

-Typically at the bigger ski resorts, the trail maintenance work is done by a contractor that might have a brush hog that can prep the trail before the snow falls.
-In addition to this, all of the winter preparation for hiring ski instructors, ski patrol, and general staff are all under the watchful eye of HR.
+Typically, at the bigger ski resorts, the trail maintenance work is done by a contractor that might have a brush hog that can prep the trail before the snow falls.
+In addition to this, all the winter preparation for hiring ski instructors, ski patrol, and general staff are all under the watchful eye of HR.
 Contrasted against a smaller ski area, these bigger areas have much more to offer in terms of experiences and services but all of those come with a cost.
 Whether it be labor and/or money, that balance of customer experience also comes with costs handed to the consumer.

 Preparing a small ski area for the season in Japan is a labor of love that involves careful planning and attention to detail.
 Beyond the snowfall and picturesque landscapes, there are essential steps and considerations, including recruiting volunteers, inspecting lifts, and ensuring proper insurance coverage, that can often be overlooked.
-Let's look into the crucial aspects that allow you to ski every season.
+Let's look into the crucial aspects that allow us to ski every season.

 ![Wide shot view during trail maintenance](/assets/img/yuda-cutting-2.jpeg) *Photo: Wide shot view during trail maintenance.*